 The 1st Avenue subway may have originally been intended to replace the elevated trains that used to run above 2nd Avenue and 3rd Avenue.
 Here is a map highlighting the routes to each other.
-The 2nd and 3rd Avenue els are in blue and Route #1 is in red.
+The 2nd and 3rd Avenue els are in red and Route #1 is in red.

 So this was "Route No. 1" according to Mr. Parsons.
 The four tracks under the Bronx indicate that the line could have run as a local further north.